Home » Mechanical Engineering » Belt Drives: Types, Slip & Creep, V-belts, Advantages & Disadvantages

 V belt

-The V-belts or “V” types of belt drives are widely used in high power transmission.
+The V-belts or “V” types of belt drives are widely used in high-power transmission.
 V-belts are trapezoidal in section as shown in the figure.
-They are moulded as endless loops from rubber reinforced with fibrous material.
+They are molded as endless loops from rubber reinforced with fibrous material.
 They run in the v-grooves made in the pulleys.

 The wedging action of the belts in the V-grooves enables them to transmit higher torques.
-The power transmitted by a v-belt drive and be increased by operating with several belts placed side.
+The power transmitted by a V-belt drive can be increased by operating with several belts.

 Advantages and Disadvantages of The V-belt Drive Over A Flat Belt Drive